 Crystal became a Student Senator because she felt every student has the right to be heard.
 She aspires to be a great leader and role model, while working with and for the student body so everyone can be successful.
 Crystal states that “Lorain County Community College is a diverse campus with many new worlds and different points of view which is the best combination to build a great foundation.”

-Cassandra is a Business Entrepreneurship Major who graduated with her Associates degree in May 2012.
+Cassandra, Student Senate Vice President, is a Business Entrepreneurship Major who graduated with her Associates degree in May 2012.
 She is currently working on her Bachelor’s Degree through the University of Toledo Partnership program.
-In addition to being a Student Senator, Cassandra currently serves as a Connect2Complete Peer Advocate where she assists student’s to access college and community resources that will help them succeed in their coursework.
+In addition to being a Student Senator, Cassandra currently serves as a Connect2Complete Peer Advocate where she assists students to access college and community resources that will help them succeed in their coursework.
 Cassandra also mentors the students and gets them involved in the community for after school enrichment activities and volunteering to help them reach their ultimate goal of graduation.

-Cassandra became a Student Senator to encourage other students to get more involved with campus activities.
+Cassandra wants to be a Student Senator, for a second term, to encourage other students to get more involved with campus activities.
 She feels that students should know that college does not have to be all work; it can be fun too if they get involved.
 She knows that studies show that students who are more engaged on campus are more likely to obtain a degree.
 One of her goals this year is to prevent students from choosing to drop out of college by making college a fun experience for them.

 University Partnership Representative

-Charlene became a Student Senator to have the opportunity to meet students and hopefully be a voice for her fellow students.
+Charlene decided to become a Student Senator to have the opportunity to meet students and be an avid voice for her fellow students.
 She also looks forward to helping her fellow students become more aware of the many exciting programs, activities, and opportunities available to them as Lorain County Community College students.